-The Wölfel Monitoring Modular Framework (WMMF) is a collection of software modules designed to create custom Structural Health monitoring (SHM) solution architectures.
+The Wölfel Monitoring Modular Framework (WMMF) is a collection of software modules designed to create custom SHM solution architectures.
 This specialized framework provides the basis to all software implementations required throughout the lifetime of the SHM application.
 The WMMF's modular concept has the following key advantages: